-But there are a couple of things you can do to make your furnace less noisy this winter.
+But there are several steps you can do to make your furnace run more quietly this winter.

-1. Request Regular Furnace Maintenance
+1. Book Regular Furnace Maintenance

-Our recommendations for changing your furnace filter:
+Our advice for installing a new furnace filter:

 • Flat filter: Monthly